Add or replace a public key on your Linux instance

 If you create a Linux AMI from an instance, the public key material is copied from the instance to the AMI.
 If you launch an instance from the AMI, the new instance includes the public key from the original instance.
 To prevent someone who has the private key from connecting to the new instance, you can remove the public key from the original instance before creating the AMI.

-These procedures are for modifying the key pair for the default user, such as
+Use the following procedures to modify the key pair for the default user, such as

 ec2-user

 .
-For information about adding users to your instance, see Manage users on your Linux instance.
+For information about adding users to your instance, see the

 To add or replace a key pair